-NJ, Hudson County, Portal North Bridge Project (Rating Assigned November 2017)
+NJ, Hudson County, Portal North Bridge Project (Rating Assigned November 2018)

-Factor Rating Comments Local Financial Commitment Rating Medium-Low Non-Section 5309 Core Capacity Share N/A Federal Public Transportation Law, 49 USC 5309(q)(3), requires FTA to evaluate the proposed share from sources other than the Section 5309 Capital Investment Grants (CIG) program based on the unified finance plan for the entire joint public transportation and intercity passenger rail project.
-The proposed CIG share is 45.3 percent of the total joint intercity rail and public transportation project cost of \$1.7 billion.
-However, the project does not qualify for a one-step rating increase since the project financial plan is rated Medium-Low.
-Project Financial Plan Medium-Low Current Capital and Operating Condition (25% of local financial commitment rating) Medium The average age of the New Jersey Transit (NJT) bus fleet is 7.2 years, which is in-line with the industry average.
-The most recent bond ratings for the New Jersey Transportation Trust Fund Authority (NJTTFA), issued in November 2015, are as follows: Moody's Investors Service A3, Fitch's A- and Standard & Poor's Corporation A NJT's current ratio of assets to liabilities as reported in its most recent audited financial statement is 0.81 (FY2016).
-There have been no NJT service cutbacks or cash flow shortfalls in recent years.
-Commitment of Capital and Operating Funds (25% of local financial commitment rating) Medium-Low Approximately 21 percent of the non-Section 5309 Core Capacity funds are committed or budgeted, and the rest are considered planned.
-Sources of funds include Congestion Mitigation and Air Quality Improvement funds, New Jersey Transportation Trust Fund (NJTTF) revenues, bonds issued by the New Jersey Economic Development Authority repaid from NJTTF revenues, and Transportation Infrastructure Finance and Innovation Act loan proceeds repaid by Port Authority of New York and New Jersey funds.
-Approximately 67 percent of the funds needed to operate and maintain the NJT system in the first full year of operation of the project are committed or budgeted, and the rest are considered planned.
+Factor Rating Comments Local Financial Commitment Rating Medium- Low Non-Section 5309 CIG Share n/a Federal Public Transportation Law, 49 USC 5309(q)(3), requires FTA to evaluate the proposed share from sources other than the Section 5309 Capital Investment Grants (CIG) program based on the unified finance plan for the entire joint public transportation and intercity passenger rail project.
+Although the CIG share is less than 50 percent of the total cost of the joint intercity rail and public transportation project, the project does not qualify for a one-step rating increase since the financial plan is rated Medium-Low.
+Project Financial Plan Medium- Low Current Capital and Operating Condition (25% of local financial commitment rating) Medium-Low The average age of the New Jersey Transit (NJT) bus fleet is 9.3 years, which is older than the industry average.
+The most recent bond ratings for the New Jersey Transportation Trust Fund Authority (NJTTFA), as of October 2018, are as follows: Moody's Investors Service, Baa1; Standard & Poor's Corporation, BBB-plus; and Fitch Ratings, A-minus.
+NJT's current ratio of assets to liabilities as reported in its most recent audited financial statement is 0.88 (FY2017).
+There have been no major NJT service cutbacks or cash flow shortfalls in recent years.
+Commitment of Capital and Operating Funds (25% of local financial commitment rating) Medium • Approximately 37 percent of the non-CIG funds are committed or budgeted, and the rest are considered planned.
+Sources of funds include Federal Congestion Mitigation and Air Quality Improvement funds, National Railroad Passenger Corporation (Amtrak) funds, NJTTF revenues, and bonds issued by the New Jersey Economic Development Authority repaid from NJTTF revenues.

+• Approximately 62 percent of the funds needed to operate and maintain the transit system in the first full year of operation are committed or budgeted, and the rest are considered planned.
 Sources of funds include: Federal Section 5307 Urbanized Area Formula Program funds and Section 5337 State of Good Repair funds used for preventive maintenance; State operating assistance from the general fund, casino revenues, NJ Turnpike revenues, and NJTTF revenues; and passenger fares and other sources of system-generated operating revenues.
-Reasonableness of Capital and Operating Cost Estimates and Planning Assumptions/Capital Funding Capacity (50% of local financial commitment rating) Medium-Low Assumed growth in capital revenues is reasonable compared to recent historical experience, but annual CIG funding assumptions are optimistic.
+Reasonableness of Capital and Operating Cost Estimates and Planning Assumptions/Capital Funding Capacity (50% of local financial commitment rating) Medium-Low Assumed growth in capital revenues is reasonable compared to recent historical experience.
 The capital cost estimate is optimistic.
-Regarding assumed growth in operating revenues, farebox collections are optimistic and State operating assistance is optimistic compared to recent historical experience.
-Operating cost estimates are reasonable compared to recent historical experience.
-NJT has access to funds via additional debt capacity, cash reserves, or other committed funds to cover cost increases or funding shortfalls equal to at least 15 percent of estimated project cost.
-NJT does not have access to funds via additional debt capacity, cash reserves, or other system wide operating expenses in excess of the current forecast.
+Regarding assumed growth in operating revenue assumptions, farebox collections are optimistic and state operating assistance is very optimistic compared to recent historical experience.
+Operating cost estimates are optimistic compared to recent historical experience.
+NJT did not demonstrate access to funds via additional debt capacity, cash reserves, or other committed funds to cover any capital cost increases or funding shortfalls, or annual system-wide operating expenses.